Mathews v. Eldridge: Legal principles

 The Court determined that Social Security benefits are a statutorily-created property right and so implicate due process.

 However, after balancing the three factors, the Court ruled that the administrative procedures in place were constitutional and held that termination of Social Security benefits does not require a pre-termination hearing.
 See Mathews v.
-Eldridge, 424 U.S. 319, 347-49 (1976).
+Eldridge, 424 U.S. 319, 347–349 (1976).

 Background

 The Social Security Administration terminated Eldridge's benefits by its normal procedures.
 However, Eldridge was not provided with a hearing before the termination of his benefits in which he could argue for a continuation of the benefits.
 He sued even though he had not exhausted his post-termination administrative remedies.
 The district court held that the termination was unconstitutional, and the court of appeals affirmed.

+The Supreme Court had previously found, in Goldberg v.
+Kelly (1970), that due process required New York to provide an evidentiary hearing before revoking specific welfare benefits.

 Decision

 The Supreme Court reversed and held that pre-termination hearing was not required.